 All Company Representatives have a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations or policies that apply to the Company.
 If you know of or suspect a violation of this Code, promptly report the conduct to your supervisor, who will work with you to investigate your concern or direct your concern to the appropriate department within the Company.
-If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact your supervisor, the Human Resources Department, the EBA or EBLO, any Company Counsel, Internal Audit, Investigations, Finance or any member of management or submit your complaint to our hotline or via email set up under our Procedures for Handling Complaints and Whistleblowing.
+If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact your Human Resources Department directly or submit your complaint to our hotline or via email set up under our Procedures for Handling Complaints and Whistleblowing.
 All reports of known or suspected violations of applicable laws or this Code will be handled sensitively and with appropriate confidentiality.
 The Company will protect your confidentiality to the extent possible, consistent with law and the Company's need to investigate your concern.